chinzhiweiblank/coredns-acme/README.md

 3. `DNS` challenge

 ## How this plugin works with CoreDNS
 `ACME` uses challenges to prove that you own the domain.
 One challenge is `DNS`, which requires adding DNS records on the authoritative nameserver for your domain.
 This plugin uses [CoreDNS](https://github.com/coredns/coredns) to create and providing the necessary records for solving this challenge.
-It can also resolve the other challenges.
+It can also resolve the other challenges separately.

 ## Installation
 This is a CoreDNS plugin so you need to set up CoreDNS.